← Back to list

 Planned areas of further transformation:

-• replacement of legacy job model with event-driven architecture
+• replacement of part of the legacy job model with event-driven architecture

 This document reflects the real evolution of Comers, not a theoretical redesign.